-Write-Once Storage: This system protects your computer system from virus and other malware attacks.
+Malware Protection Using Write-Once Storage: This malware protection system protects your computer system from virus and other attacks.
 It uses modified hard drives that provide write-once storage.
 It is not considered archiving but does have the characteristic of the optical WORM storage.

 ArcPoint-Blu Storage Appliance

-This archiving system provides policy based recording to Write Once Read Many (WORM) Blu-ray media.
+This archiving system provides the policy-based recording to Write Once Read Many (WORM) Blu-ray media.
 Your data is kept safe for over 50 years.

 Storage Manager – Archive Edition offers policy-based file archiving.
 This is fully automated archiving directly to an optical storage device such as an Olympus Series Blu-Ray Disc Archiving System – no user action is needed.

 - WORM File System with CIFS Access

 Most applications do not support archive storage systems (like tape and optical) natively and require a standard storage access interface like CIFS.
 The VFS (Virtual File System) is an integral module of Storage Manager – Archive Edition and implements a native Windows file system.
 It provides standard CIFS file system access to archive storage systems.
 This means applications can make use of the benefits of the Olympus Archive Systems without adaptations.